vmware/differential-datalog/doc/tutorial/tutorial.md

 ```

 For this purpose we can use `FlatMap`: this operator applies a
-function that produces a *set* for each value in a relation, and creates a
+function that produces a set or a vector for each value in a relation, and creates a
 result that is the union of all the resulting sets:

 ```